Termini Imerese: Aqueduct

 The Roman aqueduct bridge is the largest and best preserved of the island.

 The source was located 5 km east of the city, at the foot of Monte San Calogero where the remains of the two settling tanks can still be seen in the locality of Brucato.

 The aqueduct needed to cross the Barratina stream and the earliest the crossing was made at Fontana Superiore with a siphon about 600 m long, of which the well preserved hexagonal compression tower remains, 16 m high and resting on a square plinth of 6 m sides.
 On five of the sides were windows and from the east side the conduit started.
 On this tower was once a large inscription, now disappeared: aquae Cornealiae ductus p.
 XX.
 The last letters ("twenty feet") perhaps corresponds to the sides of the building.

 Later it seems that the aqueduct passed further downstream: in Figurella a double-order bridge of arches is still visible (originally nine in the lower, fifteen in the upper: two arches for each order collapsed), 14 m high.
 The structure with facing blocks is the same as that of the amphitheatre and the curia and shows that it belongs to the same building project of the Augustan colony.

+Sports

+Founded in 1996, Libertas Termini was a professional women's basketball team, until it was dissolved in 2003.
+It was then succeeded by Basket Himera that same year but was also eventually liquidated by 2010.

+A.C.D Termitana 1952 is the local football playing in the local Sicilian leagues, dating back to 1931 although it has undergone multiple mergers, name changes and re-foundations since.